NatsuTwin/rabbitmq-api/README.md

 ### Different events
 There are different events :

- • [TCPMessageReceivedEvent](src/main/java/fr/playfull/rmq/event/protocol/TCPMessageReceivedEvent.java) - It allows you to get the message and the extra, but you cannot set an answer.
+ • [TCPMessageReceivedEvent](src/main/java/fr/playfull/rmq/event/protocol/TCPMessageReceivedEvent.java) - It allows you to get the message for the pubsub and the TCP.

  • [RPCMessageReceivedEvent](src/main/java/fr/playfull/rmq/event/protocol/RPCMessageReceivedEvent.java) - It allows you to set an answer, as well as to get information.